-- The students trace over the dotted words.
-They then write the numbers as words, separated with a hyphen (forty-two, fifty-eight, twenty-one, seventy-five, thirtysix, ninety-three).
-Next they use X-ray, U-turn, and T-shirt in a sentence. - Finally, they write the correct hyphenated word to complete each sentence (brother-in-law, self-portrait, left-handed, check-in, life-size, break-in).
+- •The children trace over the dotted words.
+They then write the numbers as words, separated with a hyphen (forty-two, fifty-eight, twenty-one, seventy-five, thirty-six, ninety-three).
+Next they use X-ray, U-turn and T-shirt in a sentence, looking up the words in a dictionary if necessary. - •Finally, they write the correct hyphenated word to complete each sentence (brother-in-law, self-portrait, left-handed, check-in, life-size, break-in).

-• The students turn the dotted noun phrases (a farflung destination, an emerald-green lizard, a long-tailed kite, a one-eyed ogre) into sentences, perhaps trying to use all four in a short story.
+•The children turn the dotted noun phrases (a farflung destination, an emerald-green lizard, a long-tailed kite, a one-eyed ogre) into sentences, perhaps trying to use all four in a short story.